Last Modified: 27 Mar 2015

 Please also make sure you have access to an additional US$500, to be used when unforeseen incidents or circumstances outside our control (eg. a natural disaster, civil unrest, strike action or an outbreak of bird flu) necessitate a change to our planned route.

 Visas are the responsibility of the individual traveller.
 The visa requirements for your trip vary depending on where you are from and where you are going.
 As a general rule most countries expect that you will have at least 6 months' validity on your passport.
 On arrival visitors may be asked to present return tickets and evidence of means to cover your intended stay.

 We keep the following information up to date as much as possible, but rules do change - it's important that you check for yourself.
 Residents from other countries must consult the relevant embassies or your travel agent.

 Belgium: Yes - on arrival

 Ireland: Yes - on arrival

 Netherlands: Yes - on arrival

 USA: Yes - on arrival

-Visas are obtainable from embassies abroad or on arrival at Kathmandu's Tribhuvan Airport.
+Most nationalities can obtain a visa on arrival from land borders or at Kathmandu's Tribhuvan International Airport, or in advance from a Nepalese Consulate.
 If getting the visa at the airport be prepared for long queues.
 There have been instances when passengers were asked to show return flight tickets.
 You will also need to provide two passport photos and the following fees in US dollars cash only: multi entry visa valid for 15 days - US$25, multi entry visa valid for 30 days - US$40, multi entry visa valid for 90 days - US$100.